syalunin/quantum-vortices/README.md

 # Quantum algorithms

-This repositariy offers tools to solve
-A brief description of the project and its purpose.
+This repository provides powerful tools for solving the nonlinear and linear Schrödinger equations.

 ## Features
 - Feature 1